COLLINS LAKEVIEW FOREST

 The management of the privately held Collins Lakeview Forest is based on the stewardship ethics and principles of the Collins Pine Company and the Collins family.
 This ethic is based upon a commitment to the health of the total forest ecosystem based upon adopted scientific and sustainable forestry and production practices.
 The production of wood will be only on a sustained, renewable basis; and provide social and economic benefits to the surrounding areas and communities.

-The CLF lands are characterized as an eastside pine type.
-The climate of this type is characterized by a short growing season and minimal summer precipitation.
-Average annual precipitation is about 16 inches, with much of it falling as winter snow.
+These lands are characterized as an eastside pine type.
+The growing climate is characterized by a short growing season and minimal summer precipitation.
+Average annual precipitation is about 20 inches, with much of it falling as winter snow.
 Diurnal summer temperatures fluctuate widely, with hot days and cold nights.
 In many areas, frost may occur any night of the year.
-The months of July, August and September are very dry, with rainfall averaging less than 1/2 inch.
-Much of this summer rain is ineffective, as it usually comes during brief, high-intensity convection storms.
+The months of July, August and September are very dry, with rainfall averaging less than 0.5 inches.
+Much of the summer rain is lost to evaporation with little reaching the soil, as it usually comes during brief, high-intensity convection storms.
 Winter temperatures are generally low; as a result, snow often accumulates to considerable depths.

 Logging, bark beetles, root diseases and fire are the major disturbances in the eastside pine type.
-The understory typical of the specific site increases following disturbance, depending on the nature of the disturbance, season in which it occurred and weather patterns.
-In general, disturbance favors brush, particularly manzanita and ceanothus.
-But some kinds of disturbance may eliminate antelope bitterbrush, a desirable deer forage plant that may not be as robust a competitor with trees as are some other shrubs.
+The understory plant communities typically increase following disturbance, depending on the nature of the disturbance, season in which it occurred and weather inputs.
+In general, disturbance favors brush and grasses, particularly ceanothus species.
+High intensity fire disturbance may eliminate antelope bitterbrush and mountain mahogany, a desirable deer forage plant that may not be as robust a competitor with trees as are some other shrubs.
 Open tree stands generally support more vigorous brush or grass understories which may prevent additional tree regeneration for many years.
 Fire tends to maintain pine stands on sites that will support other conifers.
 The following understory dominants may be used to identify different eastside pine communities: western juniper, manzanita, several species of ceanothus, big sagebrush, antelope bitterbrush, grass dominance and forb dominance.

-Eastside pine is moderately slow growing and long-lived.
+Eastside pine is moderately slow growing and long-lived ecosystem.
 The time required for succession varies greatly depending on site, competition and seed source.
-The more severe sites within the type impose problems of reproduction and competition, so that stands may not necessarily reproduce themselves after disturbance, being replaced instead by forbs, grasses, brush or junipers.
+The more severe sites within the system impose problems of reproduction and competition, so that stands may not necessarily reproduce after disturbance, being replaced instead by forbs, grasses and brush species.

-The soils in this area include areas of immature regosolic soils.
+The soils in this area includes areas of immature Regosolic soils.
 These Vitrandepts are developed in deposits of dacitic and rhyolitic pumice erupted from Mount Mazama (Crater Lake) and Newberry Crater, respectively.
-Thin A horizons have moderate to low organic matter content and grade into relatively un-weathered pumice sand and gravel.
+The thin A horizon have moderate to low organic matter content and grade into relatively un-weathered pumice sand and gravel.
 A finer texture buried soil is generally encountered at 0.5 to 3 meters.

 The predominant commercial species on the lands are ponderosa pine (Pinus ponderosa) and white fir (Abies concolor) with minor amounts of sugar pine (Pinus lambertiana), western white pine (Pinus monticola), lodgepole pine (Pinus contorta) and incense cedar (Calocedrus decurrens).
 Non-Commercial tree species include aspen (Populus tremuloides) and western juniper (Juniperus occidentalis).
 Brush species include minor amounts of Klamath plum (Prunus subcordata), snowbrush (Ceanothus velutinus), squawcarpet (Ceanothus prostratus), mountain mahogany (Cercocarpus ledifolus), big sagebrush (Artemisia tridentata) and gray rabbitbrush (Chrysothamnus nauseosus).